1982 Atlantic hurricane season: Hurricane Alberto

-On June 1, a tropical depression formed off western Cuba from an organized cloud system.
-It moved slowly northeastward through the Gulf of Mexico, and strengthened into Tropical Storm Alberto on June 3.
+A surface low-pressure area developed an organized cloud system, leading to the formation of a tropical depression off the northeastern Yucatán Peninsula on June 2.
+It moved slowly northeastward through the Gulf of Mexico, and strengthened into Tropical Storm Alberto on the next day.
 Alberto traveled generally northeast on an erratic course, and briefly intensified to a Category 1 hurricane, one of the earliest hurricanes of June, and the earliest date for a hurricane in the Atlantic Ocean since Hurricane Alma in May 1970.
 Due to strengthening vertical wind shear, Alberto then quickly weakened into a tropical storm, doubled back to the west, and dissipated near the Florida Keys on June 6.
 Alberto is an example of a storm to enter the Gulf of Mexico and dissipating while never making landfall, which is an unusual event.